cmkobel/CompareM2/README.md

 <a href="https://github.com/cmkobel/assemblycomparator2/blob/master/readme-demos.md"><img height="192" alt="report document logo" align="right" src="https://github.com/cmkobel/assemblycomparator2/assets/5913696/e5f9b72c-2137-4850-8779-a5528d8ccbaf"></a>

 📙 Central results are dynamically integrated in a compact portable report .html-document.
 It can be browsed in any web browser and can be easily shared as a single file.
 This report is generated even if some jobs in the pipeline fail.
-See [examples](docs/readme-demos.md).
+See [examples](https://assemblycomparator2.readthedocs.io/en/latest/20%20usage/#demo-reports).

 🧑‍💻 Assemblycomparator2 can be run either on a local workstation (recommended >= 64GiB RAM), or a HPC (high performance computing) cluster.
 Both  Apptainer/Singularity/Docker images and conda environment definitions are available for all dependent software to run.

-The comprehensible documentation is available at [assemblycomparator2.readthedocs.org](https://assemblycomparator2.readthedocs.org).
+**The comprehensible documentation is available at [assemblycomparator2.readthedocs.org](https://assemblycomparator2.readthedocs.org).**

-Please log any issues you have in the [issues](https://github.com/cmkobel/assemblycomparator2/issues) tab.
+Please log any issues you have in the [issues tab of the repository](https://github.com/cmkobel/assemblycomparator2/issues).

 Development is active and will continue.
 We're actively looking for collaborators to join and synergize this project.
 Pull requests are warmly encouraged.